kavia-common/stock-growth-analyzer-221696-221705/README.md

 Stooq symbol mapping:
 - For common US tickers, the backend maps AAPL -> aapl.us, MSFT -> msft.us, etc.
 - Not all instruments are available on Stooq; expect warnings for missing data.

+Default behavior for empty tickers
+- If 'tickers' is omitted or empty in POST /analyze-growth, the backend computes the top N movers (sorted by growth_pct desc) within the specified 'universe' (default: NASDAQ), using the provided 'start_date', 'end_date', and 'limit' (default 10).
+- The NASDAQ universe is a curated list (nasdaq_100.txt) located in stock_data_backend/data/symbols.

 Local development
 1. cd stock_data_backend